 Competitors enter the course in accordance with the defined order of go (refer to section 4.2).
 The course is considered 'live' once the horse enters the arena, so no obstacle lines may be crossed during the "ride around" before the bell.
+During the "ride around" the rider may ask the Judge to allow the ground crew to reposition the garrocha pole in the pick-up barrel.
+The rider may not adjust the pole themselves.

 The Judge indicates the official start of each trial by ringing a bell.
 After the bell has been rung, competitors have 60 seconds to salute the Judge outside the entrance markers and cross the start line; competitors who fail to comply with the time limit will be disqualified.
-When there is more than one Judge, riders are required to face and salute the President of the Jury, but may salute all Judges present.
-When the course is completed, the rider passes through the exit markers and turns to face the Judge/ President of the Jury for a final salute, to end the trial.
+When there is more than one Judge, riders are required to face and salute the President of the Jury but may salute all Judges present.
+When the course is completed, the rider passes through the exit markers and turns to face the Judge/President of the Jury for a final salute, to end the trial.
 Failure to salute the Judge will result in a 5-point penalty for each occurrence.
 The rider must pass through the Start/Finish markers in the direction designated on the course map; failure to do so will result in disqualification unless corrected as described in section 6.8.
 Knocking over a Start or Finish marker will result in a 5-point penalty.
 The Start or Finish marker does not have to be reset.